- 1 Delinquent FBAR Submission Procedures

 Delinquent FBAR Submission Procedures

-Delinquent FBAR Submission Procedures: In recent years, the Internal Revenue Service has increased enforcement of foreign accounts compliance.
+Delinquent FBAR Submission Procedures: The FBAR refers to Foreign Bank and Financial Account Reporting (aka FinCEN Form 114).
+And, in recent years, the Internal Revenue Service has increased enforcement of foreign accounts compliance for Taxpayers worldwide.
 In order to go back and disclose previously unreported offshore accounts, assets, and investments, the IRS has developed various international tax amnesty programs — collectively referred to as offshore voluntary disclosure.
 The Delinquent FBAR Submission Procedures is one of many Delinquent FBAR Amnesty Submission Programs developed by the IRS for Taxpayers who are non-willful.
 It is one of the most popular offshore disclosure programs and is considered an alternative to the streamlined and voluntary disclosure programs.
 The FBAR Delinquency Procedures are a great option for non-willful taxpayers who have late FBAR issues — but do not have unreported income.
 We will summarize the delinquent FBAR submission procedures, and how to submit late FBARs.

 Late FBAR Filing